mikko-ahonen/mikko-ahonen.github.io/_posts/2023-09-11-data-integration-communication-patterns.md

 ***

 Data integrity is especially important in data integrations, whether you use batch or stream processing to deliver data.
 There are multiple communication patterns available, and only some of them are useful for real-time integrations.
+All of them have some caveats regarding data integrity.

 ### Full Copy

-Traditional batch data integration are typically the easiest to make robust in terms of single-system data integrity.
+Traditional batch data integrations are typically the easiest to make robust in terms of single-system data integrity.

 If you make a full database copy from source to the target system in a single